 8:30 am- Breakfast served (homemade waffles, bacon, juice, fruit).

 9:00 am- Kids get dressed, pack up stuff, play basketball outside.

 The Race Car Birthday Party Cake

 This cake was super simple to make.
 It was just two round cakes made from a cake mix.
-I sliced off a sliver on the end of each round cake and pushed them together on cake display board.
+I sliced off a sliver at the end of each round cake and pushed them together on the cake display board.
 Iced the entire thing in green icing.